jdallmann/winnipegr/README.md

 ```

 ### `get_transit`
-This function uses the `rjson` package to get Winnipeg
+This function uses the `jsonlite` package to get Winnipeg
 City Transit data from the [Winnipeg Transit API v3](https://api.winnipegtransit.com/home/api/v3/services/variants).
 It also flattens that data from json to a tidy dataframe.
 Users must have registered for their own (free) API key to use.